dkackman/chia-service-connector/README.md

 ## Introduction

 Package for managing connections to Chia RPC services.
-Intended to encapsulate finding CHIA_ROOT, implement chia conventions, and provide a simple interface for describing the connection with the service.
+Intended to encapsulate finding CHIA_ROOT, implement environment chia conventions, and provide a simple interface for describing the connection with the service.
 All in a reusable manner that isn't coupled to a specific communication library or pattern.

 ## Examples